DragonL40/logseq/pages/Vocabulary List.md

 	- buttress #card
 		- v. to support, strengthen, or defend
 			- _The sharp increase in crime seems to **buttress** the argument for more police officers on the street._
+	- conspicuous #card
+		- adj. very easy to see or notice
 	-